addrummond/numberize/README.markdown

 `(LMNz)`, which would come out as `(2z)` if `(LMN)` is the second arabic-numbered example in the document).

+References to non-existent examples are ignored.
+This can happen sometimes if you put acronymys in parantheses (e.g. "The Uniformity of Theta Assignment Hypothesis (UTAH)").
+In this case, so long as there is no example labeled UTAH, nothing will go wrong.

 Headings and sub-headings are automatically numbered in the output.
 If you want to refer back to a section, introduce the heading with a sequence of upper case latters followed by a period: